ripples-alive/Aliyun-OSS/README.md

 >
 > After `setMeta('bucket', 'key', ['b' => 3])`, the headers would be `['b' => 3]`.

+Notice that we'll automatic check the response status.
+And you can modify the attribute `ok_status` to intervene it.

 ##### Finally, we define the clients as public.
 So it's ok to call the method of Aliyun SDK directly.

 ## LICENSE